Table of Contents[Hide][Show]

-If making fish stock has not been something you’ve been able to bring yourself to try, start with shrimp broth as it is a more agreeable task to many.
-Lobster stock is another delicious option.
+If making a seafood-based stock has not been something you’ve been able to bring yourself to try, start with shrimp broth as it is a more agreeable task to many.
+Lobster stock or crawfish broth are other delicious option.

-In addition, sourcing wild shrimp with the heads on is easier in some locations than non-oily fish heads for fish stock.
+It is important to source only wild shrimp (we buy our jumbo pink shrimp directly from the fisherman right off the boat!).
+This is actually far easier in some locations than non-oily fish heads for fish stock.
 It can be easier than sourcing bonito flakes for a basic bonito broth recipe too.

-Once you have a quart ready, use it to make this delicious island-style conch chowder recipe.
+Once you have a quart of homemade shrimp stock ready, use it to make this delicious island-style conch chowder recipe.

 Ingredients